 - Hand Sanitizer – I always carry this, even at home.
 I’m a bit of a germophobe… But do you really want to touch your face, partner, or travel food after being on any form of transport that requires holding onto a pole or handle?
 Exactly.
 Your local drugstore will have travel size options of their own or other name brands.
 My current favourite is the lavender scented Dr. Bronner’s Organic Hand Sanitizer(they are the brand that makes castile soap).
 It smells really lovely and has the bonus of temporarily drowning out the smells that big cities and public transportation can throw at you.
 I consider this brand one of my little indulgences, but I find these bottles last longer because of their spray nozzles.

-Vitamin Holder – I think I’m better at taking my vitamins when I’m away than when I’m home!
+I think I’m better at taking my vitamins when I’m away than when I’m home!
 The number one reason for that is that I have them in a daily pill organizer.
 You can get them in different sizes and they are very handy.
 Your local pharmacy or drugstore will have good options for you to choose from.
-I usually set myself up with a two week’s worth of vitamins.
-(Multi, omega-3, and cranberry/probiotic combo.)
+I usually set myself up with a two week’s worth of vitamins (Multi, omega-3, cranberry, and a shelf-stable (no refrigeration needed!) probiotic like this from Flora Health.)top

 FitFlop also has some good options that are a bit more ergonomic (this is good!) but still cute.
 They also give 15% off your first order, so that’s a bonus!